hessu/aprsc/doc/HOME.md

 Linux and OS X are the main development environments and will receive premium support, but FreeBSD and Solaris 11 are known to work too.
-Packaged binaries for Debian and Ubuntu are available for super-easy installations and automatic upgrades using APT.
+Packaged binaries for Debian, Ubuntu and CentOS are available for super-easy installations and automatic upgrades using APT and YUM.

 Discussion group